 Last, but not least, 2 month olds are ready to start interacting with BOOKS!
 Please don’t think I am crazy, but I read all the time to my baby.
 He loves to hear my voice and I am happy that he is hearing so many great vocabulary words.

-At 2 months old, he is already looking at the pictures and has preferences for books.
-I try to chose books with bright or high contrast illustrations and name things in the pictures for him too.
+At 2 months old, he is already looking at pictures and has preferences for books.
+I try to choose books with bright or high-contrast illustrations and name things in the pictures for him too.

 During story time I’ll also lay him on my lap and sing the Itsy Bitsy Spider while giving his body a light massage.